INN offers investors a growing list of all marijuana stocks listed on the CSE.

 The CSE offers Canadian companies an option to seek business possibilities in the US, as long as it manages to disclose all its risks properly to shareholders.
 Following a review of publicly listed Canadian companies on the the Toronto Stock Exchange (TSX) and TSX Venture Exchange (TSXV) holding US assets, the TMX Group went ahead and imposed a regulation against it.
 Any cannabis company with any material interest in the US had to pursue a listing on the CSE instead.

 Cannabis is currently illegal in the US on a federal level, however on a state by state basis, cannabis has become legal in a medical or recreational aspect.
 In February regulators from the Canadian Securities Administrators (CSA) provided some clarity to the whole issue by CSA chair Louis Morisset saying a “disclosure-based approach remains appropriate in the current circumstances.”

 Last year the CSE launched an index, the CSE25, of the biggest companies in their exchange and some of the top companies among that index originally were all cannabis-related businesses.
 Here INN offers investors a growing list of all cannabis-related companies listed on the CSE.

 Abattis Bioceuticals is a vertically integrated biotechnology company focused on natural health products, including cannabis.
 The company develops natural health products and conducts research and development for the pharmaceutical, nutraceutical, bioceutical and cosmetic markets.

-This year the company has expanded their work in novel cannabis products with a partnership to develop a hemp-infused, cannabinoid-rich, THC-free craft beer alongside Vancouver-based craft brewery Faculty Brewing.
+This year the Canadian cannabis stock has expanded their work in novel cannabis products with a partnership to develop a hemp-infused, cannabinoid-rich, THC-free craft beer alongside Vancouver-based craft brewery Faculty Brewing.

 Alliance Growers (CSE:ACG)